 A small, soft earphone is placed into the ear and plays sounds.
 The inner part of the ear called the cochlea makes an OAE response that we can measure.
 Present OAEs usually mean good hearing.

 Is hearing loss temporary or permanent?

 Hearing loss can be temporary or permanent.
-Conductive hearing loss is usually temporary, sensorineural loss is usually permanent.
-Most hearing loss in young children is temporary or medically treatable.
+Most hearing loss in young children is temporary and medically treatable.

-A test by an audiologist will determine if your child has hearing loss and what type of hearing loss your child has.
+A test by an audiologist will determine if your child has hearing loss and what type of hearing loss it is.
 An audiologist is a person who has special training in hearing testing and treatment.

 For More Information

-For information on hearing loss in children, see HealthLinkBC File #71a Hearing Loss in Children, or contact your local public health office, or visit the BC Early Hearing Program, Provincial Health Services Authority at www.phsa.ca/our-services/programsservices/bc-early-hearing-program.
+For information on hearing loss in children, see HealthLinkBC File #71a Hearing Loss in Children, contact your local public health office, or visit the BC Early Hearing Program, Provincial Health Services Authority at www.phsa.ca/our-services/programsservices/bc-early-hearing-program.